Best for Anonymity

 VyprVPN is one of those unicorn VPNs — it has everything we want and nothing we don’t.
 When we put Vyper to the test, we found it was incredibly easy to use, had an intuitive user interface, and all of the customizations available were for features we actually cared about and used on a day-to-day basis.
 It wasn’t the fastest VPN we’ve ever encountered, but the slowdowns we detected weren’t enough to turn us off to the service.

-The reason it’s number four on our list, though, is because it doesn’t offer any of the advanced features of VPNs 1 through 3.
+The reason it’s not higher up on our list, though, is because it doesn’t offer any of the advanced features of higher-ranked VPNs.
 What you see is what you get with Vypr, but everything we saw, we liked.
 And honestly, you simply can’t beat the price.

 Hide My Ass, or HMA for those with sensitive ears, is a great VPN for folks that need something a little more approachable that still offers powerful protections, like a variable IP shuffle feature and a huge global network of servers.